 If you’re an expat parent, finding good childcare in Spain is a top priority, especially for infants and young children.
-It can be difficult to find information about good quality, inexpensive childcare no matter where you are, and even more difficult if you’re new to the country.
+It can be difficult to find information about good, inexpensive childcare no matter where you are; it’s even more difficult if you’re new to the country.
 Whatever your nationality, expect a few cultural clashes regarding attitudes towards child-rearing and childcare.
 Here’s our guide to help you make the right decision for your family when choosing childcare in Spain.

 Post-maternity childcare in Spain

 Tremlett explains: “The children at our nursery school were, it was argued, here to learn to socialize.
 In reality, however, the youngest were here because their fathers would not have dreamt of stopping, or reducing, their working hours, and it was time for their mums to take up their posts at work again.”
-So, even though compulsory education doesn’t begin until the age of six, the OECD reports that as of 2017 Spain has nearly full enrolment in early childhood education and care, at 95% for 3-year-olds and 97% for 4-year-olds.
+So, even though compulsory education in Spain doesn’t begin until the age of six, the OECD reports that as of 2017 Spain has near-full enrolment in early childhood education and care, at 95% for three-year-olds and 97% for 4-year-olds.

-For more details, you can see our article on daycare and preschool in Spain.
+For more details, you can see our article on preschool in Spain.

 State-run nurseries in Spain

-Registration requirements vary depending on the region and the municipality, though the main criteria for a child to be accepted to a public nursery are proximity to the family residence, and the presence of siblings.
+Registration requirements vary depending on the region and the municipality.
+The main criteria for a public nursery are proximity to the family residence and the presence of siblings.
 There may be some advantages for large families, lone mothers, or children with disabilities.
 Regional and local regulations also control the organization of the application procedure, as well as entitlement to childcare support.

-Since getting a spot at a state-run nursery usually means applying to the Comunidad (regional authority) and providing evidence of low income, many parents opt for a private nursery instead, which can cost €400 – 600 per month depending on, for example, time spent in the nursery, meals, and the offered language(s).
+Since getting a spot at a state-run nursery usually means applying to the Comunidad (regional authority) and providing evidence of low income, many parents opt for a private nursery instead.
+This can cost €400 – 600 per month depending on, for example, time spent in the nursery, meals, and the language.
 Be prepared to pay an annual fee of around €400 in addition to the enrolment to reserve your child’s place.

 The caregiver-to-child ratio of childcare in Spain is worth highlighting.
 Whereas European countries on average have a ratio of seven children per one caregiver, in Spain the ratio is 9:1.
-Spanish regulations specify a ratio of 1:8 for babies less than a year old, rising to 1:20 for two- to three-year-olds.
+Spanish regulations specify a ratio of 1:8 for babies less than a year old.
+This rises to 1:20 for two- to three-year-olds.

-Nurseries apply to town halls and comunidades for licencing on the basis of meeting the ratios, as well as other standards such as having trained staff, proper hygiene and safety, and large enough premises.
-Licence policy in Spain is still not that strict with children daycare institutions, and once licenced they may not be inspected regularly.
+Nurseries apply to town halls and comunidades for licensing on the basis of meeting the ratios, as well as other standards such as having trained staff, proper hygiene and safety, and large enough premises.
+License policy in Spain is still not that strict with children’s daycare institutions; after licensing, they may undergo regular inspections.

-Fiona Borthwick, a British lawyer with a 19-month-old daughter, advises fellow parents to collect a list of approved nurseries from their town hall and comunidad.
+Fiona Borthwick, a British lawyer with a 19-month-old daughter, advises parents to collect a list of nurseries from their comunidad.
 She also advises parents to demand information on the nurseries.

 Comparing facilities for childcare in Spain

 Visit several nurseries to get an idea of what is available before you decide.
 Keep in mind that the average weekly hours for childcare among children under three years are 28 hours a week.
-With most nurseries you are able to choose between morning (8.30am to 2pm) and afternoon (2pm to 6.30pm) sessions, in addition to the full-time service.
+With most nurseries, you can choose between morning (8:30 to 14:00) and afternoon (14:00 to 18:30) sessions, in addition to the full-time service.

 Maternity and paternity benefits in Spain

 Spain offers social support for employed parents in the form of paid leave.
-And, it applies to not only births, but also adoptions or fostering of a child.
-New mothers are entitled to 16 weeks of continuous leave, and since July 2018, there are also paternity benefits in Spain: fathers have the right to 5 weeks of continuous leave, which can be extended by 2 days for each additional child.
-You can apply directly on the Social Security office website.
+And, it applies to not only births but also adoptions or fostering of a child.
+New mothers can claim 16 weeks of continuous leave.
+There are also paternity benefits in Spain: fathers can claim five weeks of continuous leave.
+This can extend by two days for each additional child.
+You can apply directly through the Social Security office.